MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-Settelement.md

 - Posted settlement entry: Any negative Liability from previous period settlement which were not adjusted are shown in Liability for Current period
 - If net credit availed for this period is negative then it will be added in the current period Liability

-2. Reverse Charge Liability:
+2. Reverse charge liability:
 The net liability of the following transactions that are subject to reverse charge are shown in 'Payment Libaility- Rev. Chrg'.:
 - Advance Payments
 - Refund
 - Reversal of Advance Receipt
 - Transactions posted through Purchase Documents

-3. Credit Availed :
+3. Credit availed :
 The net credit from below sources are shown in Credit Availed for Settlement.
 - Detailed GST Ledger entry: Credit from transactions mentioned herebelow, having credit availed marked as true in 'Detail GST Ledger Entry' will be shown in liability for current period
   - Transactions posted through Purchase Documents